Clinical Excellence, Research and Service Acknowledged with Awards

-This is the last of a series of articles on the 2003 ISTSS award winners, featuring recipients of the Sarah Haley Award for Clinical Excellence and the Chaim Danieli Young Professional Award.
-These awards were presented at the ISTSS 2003 annual meeting.
+This is the last of the series of 2002 ISTSS award winners, featuring recipients of the Sarah Haley Award for Clinical Excellence and the Chaim Danieli Young Professional Award.
+These awards were presented at the ISTSS 2002 annual meeting.

 Chaim Danieli Young Professional Award